 "Receivership" is the process of appointment by a court, a contract or a government official of a receiver to take custody of the property, business, rents and profits of a debtor that has breached the terms of its borrowing from a creditor with an enterprise charge.
 A receiver may be authorized to continue the debtor's business before selling the business as a going concern or before selling the assets separately to satisfy the debt.
+For the purpose of this study, the term receivership refers only to formal in-court proceedings.

-"Reorganization" is a process through which the financial well-being and viability of a debtor's business may be restored so that the business can continue to operate, through means that may include debt forgiveness, debt rescheduling, debt equity conversions and sale of the business (or parts of it) as a going concern.
-For the purpose of this study, Reorganization refers only to formal in-court proceedings available to all commercial debtors and does not include schemes of arrangement, out-of-court agreements with creditors or reorganization before administrative bodies.
+"Reorganization" is a process through which the financial well-being and viability of a debtor's business may be restored based on a reorganization plan, so that the business can continue to operate through means that may include debt forgiveness, debt rescheduling, debt equity conversions and sale of the business (or parts of it) as a going concern.
+For the purpose of this study, the term reorganization refers only to formal in-court proceedings available to all commercial debtors and does not include schemes of arrangement, out-of-court agreements with creditors or reorganization before administrative bodies.